Jayenots/Software-Packaging-and-File-Archiving-on-Windows/README.md

 <h2>Installing Sublime Text</h2>

 First, you'll install the Sublime Text editor.
 Using Google Chrome, visit [https://www.sublimetext.com](https://www.sublimetext.com/) to download the latest version of Sublime Text.
-Once you have downloaded the file, open your "Downloads" folder under **C:\Users\Qwiklabs**\**Downloads**.
+Once you have downloaded the file, open your "Downloads" folder under **C:\Users\Qwiklabs\Downloads**.
 You should see the installer, called "sublime_text_build_4126_x64_setup.exe".
 Double click the executable and the process should begin.

 <a href="https://imgur.com/usA0Qsj"><img src="https://i.imgur.com/usA0Qsj.png" title="source: imgur.com" /></a>

 Leave the folder location as default, just click on the **Next**  button to proceed with the installation.

 Now, click on the **Install**  button.
 When the installation is finished, click the Search icon in the bottom-left of the taskbar, and start typing “Sublime Text” to search.
 This will bring up the **Sublime Text** editor. (as shown below).
+This version is old so it may ask you to update after completion.

 <a href="https://imgur.com/YH4q0c1"><img src="https://i.imgur.com/YH4q0c1.png" title="source: imgur.com" /></a>